dougUCN/LANE-server/README.md

 ### Set up the precommit linting hook

-[black](https://black.readthedocs.io/en/stable/) is utilized to lint the backend code
+[black](https://black.readthedocs.io/en/stable/) is utilized to lint the server code

 It is recommended to set up a precommit hook to ensure that code is being properly formatted